 - Name and address of the Seller and the Buyer

 - Specific information about the asset being transferred from the seller to the buyer

 - Guarantee from the seller that the item is free from all claims

 - Any representations or warranties

 - Signature of a notary public

-Are you selling a personal property?
-Click here to get a General Bill of Sale template to provide proof of purchase to the buyer and view other docs online.
+Are you selling personal property?
+You’ll need a General Bill of Sale template to provide proof of purchase to the buyer.

 Business Incorporation Forms

 Listed below are the types of corporate legal forms that are necessary to incorporate a business in all 50 states and the District of Columbia:

 - Step-by-step instructions for filling out and processing the docs